 In 2008 the British Columbia Patient Safety & Quality Council was created by the provincial government to enhance patient safety, reduce errors, promote transparency and identify best practices to improve patient care.
-Six years later, the Council continues to fulfil this mandate by advising the Minister of Health on patient safety and quality of care issues, as well as supporting initiatives that encourage collaboration and coordination from health system stakeholders throughout the province.
+Seven years later, the Council continues to fulfil this mandate by advising the Minister of Health on patient safety and quality of care issues, as well as supporting initiatives that encourage collaboration and coordination from health system stakeholders throughout the province.

 The Council believes a patient-centred, innovative, and inclusive approach from the province’s health care system is essential to improving quality of care.
 Drawing on its resources, relationships and the diverse expertise of its staff, the Council is at once a leader, an advisor, a partner, a facilitator, an educator and a supporter across a wide spectrum of initiatives.

 Supporting Clinical Improvement

 The Council coordinates a number of collaboratives whose passionate members are improving care in their clinical areas.
-For example, the BC Sepsis Network recently published a ‘Getting Started Kit’ for sepsis improvement in emergency departments as it raises awareness of the importance of identifying sepsis early and providing effective care.
-And the Surgical Quality Action Network is driving surgical improvement in BC by, among its many activities, supporting the implementation of the National Surgery Quality Improvement Program at 24 sites throughout the province as well as the development and roll-out of a pre-surgery checklist.
+For example, the BC Sepsis Network published a ‘Getting Started Kit’ for sepsis improvement in emergency departments as it raises awareness of the importance of identifying sepsis early and providing effective care.
+And the Surgical Quality Action Network is driving surgical improvement in BC by, among its many activities, supporting the implementation of the National Surgery Quality Improvement Program at 24 sites throughout the province as well as adoption of a pre-surgery checklist.